Dance for Parkinson Disease

 We offer this page as a service to people living with Parkinson's in Springfield and surrounding communities.
 This information has been provided to us by service providers or by community members living with Parkinson's and is accurate, although not necessarily complete, to the best of our knowledge.
 Listing does not imply endorsement of any service, person or product.
 Please contact us if you wish to be listed, or if you have corrected or updated information.

-Board-certified neurologists have completed a medical residency in neurology and passed national board exams.
-They can diagnose and treat all disorders of the nervous system, including Parkinson disease (PD).
-Movement Disorders Specialists (MDS) have completed an additional fellowship in Movement Disorders following a general neurology residency, as well as national board exams in this area.
-An MDS is a neurologist with special qualifications provide care for PD and other movement disorders.
+Board-certified neurologists have completed a residency in neurology and passed national board exams.
+They diagnose and treat all nervous system disorders, including Parkinson disease (PD).
+Movement Disorders Specialists (MDS) specialize in treating PD and other movement disorders.
+They complete a fellowship in Movement Disorders following a general neurology residency and national board exams .
+Nurse practitioners are advanced practice RNs who can diagnose and treat patients.

-Dr. Becker is a board-certified neurologist ; she has also completed a fellowship in neurophysiology.
+Dr. Cecile Becker is a board-certified neurologist; she has also completed a fellowship in neurophysiology.
+Jenna Pelc is an advanced practice RN who works in coordination with Dr. Becker.

 https://www.springfieldclinic.com/our-providers/cecile-becker